 Every financial year, the first ₹1.25 lakh of LTCG from equity funds and equity shares combined is completely exempt from tax.
 Most investors treat this as passive; they earn gains and eventually pay tax on whatever exceeds ₹1.25 lakh.

 The active version is different.
-Even if you have no plans to redeem, you can sell units to book up to ₹1.25 lakh of LTCG in March each year, and immediately reinvest the proceeds into the same or a similar fund.
+Even if you have no plans to redeem, you can sell units to book up to ₹1.25 lakh of LTCG in March each year, and immediately reinvest the proceeds into the same or a similar fund , preferably the direct plan version if you have not already switched, since the lower expense ratio in direct plans compounds into meaningfully higher NAV over a decade.
 This resets your cost basis to the current NAV, reducing the taxable gain that will accumulate in future years.
 The reinvestment creates a fresh holding period, so the net effect is zero: same fund exposure, but higher cost basis and lower future tax.

-Over 10–15 years, systematic annual harvesting of ₹1.25 lakh can save ₹2–5 lakh in cumulative tax for a serious equity investor.
+Over 10–15 years, systematic annual harvesting of ₹1.25 lakh can save ₹2–5 lakh in cumulative tax for a serious equity investor , and the reinvested proceeds continue compounding at the full pre-tax NAV.
+If you are reinvesting into the growth option rather than IDCW, the compounding effect stays fully intact — the dividend vs growth calculator shows exactly how much of that long-term gap is driven by tax treatment across a 10–15 year horizon.
 The Mutual Fund Tax Calculator can model your current capital gains and how much is available to harvest this financial year.

 Strategy 2: Tax-loss harvesting before March 31